amadeus4dev/developer-guides/docs/resources/locations.md

 The Safe Place API is the newest addition to our Self-Service API catalog.
-Created in partnership with GeoSure, the global leader in scaled location safety ratings, the API is powered by GeoSafeScores™ algorithm which provides safety and security ratings for over 65,000 cities and neighborhoods worldwide.
+Created in partnership with GeoSure, the global leader in scaled location safety ratings, the API is powered by GeoSafeScores™ algorithm, which provides safety and security ratings for over 65,000 cities and neighborhoods worldwide.

 ### Safe Places by radius